Giwan/giwan.github.io/README.md

 ## Configuration

-The project is configured to build to the `docs` directory in `astro.config.mjs`:
+The project is configured to build to the `docs` directory in `astro.config.ts`:

 ```js
 output: "static",